sheabunge/functionality/readme.txt

 = Isn't this just like the Pluginception plugin? = Yes, in that they are both a plugin for creating plugins.
 However, this plugin is a bit more easier to use and specific than Pluginception.

+== Screenshots ==
+1. Editing the functionality plugin in the WordPress plugin editor

 == Changelog ==

 = 1.1 =